MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/buy-and-deploy.md

 ## Make the apps available to your users

-After you’ve subscribed and assigned licenses to your users through the Microsoft 365 Admin Center or Partner Center, you can make the apps available through one of the following:
+After you’ve subscribed and assigned licenses to your users through the [!include[pn-microsoft-365-admin-center](../includes/pn-microsoft-365-admin-center.md)] or Partner Center, you can make the apps available through one of the following:

 -   Microsoft Store for Consumers